matplotlib/matplotlib/doc/users/text_props.rst

 coverage of Chinese, Korean, or Japanese.

-To set the default font to be one that support the code points you need prepend the font name to ``'font.family'`` or the desired alias lists ::
+To set the default font to be one that supportsthe code points you need prepend the font name to ``'font.family'`` or the desired alias lists ::